raviqqe/stak/doc/src/content/docs/install.md

 ### Interpreters

-To install the Scheme interpreter, run the following command in your terminal.
+To install the Stak Scheme interpreter, run the following command in your terminal.

 ```sh
 cargo install stak